deammion/Engr-Project/architecture_design/architecture-design.md

 ![Development Diagram](developmentView.PNG)

+The diagram represents the relationships between the systems that our project involves, along with the necessary interfaces.
+Most, if not all the development process is managed entirely by GitLab.
+GitLab will therefore be the solution to version control as it is able to log commits allowing for the prevention of loss of work.
+One of the risks that we identified was the loss of work and data whether that be from deletion or overridden.
+This was observed to be prevented by backing up the code on GitLab so that it can be reverted when needed.<br>

+Furthermore, we have decided to use branches to ensure that each team member is not overwriting code in the master.
+The master branch will have a functioning version at all times and separate branches for development will be crated for code that has work in progress.
+The separate branches are able to be merged into master through the use of a merge request.
+The merge requests can be merged into master when all team members approve the merge if everything is in order.
+This provides us with the ability to review all code and work before it is merged into the master branch.
+The approval process requires that at least two members approve the code before it is merged into the master branch.<br>

+Lastly, we are using the Issues feature in GitLab to manage what specific parts of the project are needing to be completed or have been completed.
+It also allows the team to manage what each team member is doing and can even out the contributions to the project.
+This ensures that each team member is doing an even workload.
+Issues are also able to assign team members to issues so that members do not accidentally start work on a section that a different team member is already working on.
+This tool helps the team members manage their time and see what is currently being worked on and what has been completed.

 ### 4.3 Process
 The process viewpoints outlines the operations that take place when the system is run on a webserver.
 It shows how all the entities in the HTTP connection interact with the proxy during the different phases and the order in which they happen.